 This metered-dose inhaler is a quick way of administering medicine directly into the bronchial passageways to promote clearer breathing.

 Patients with persistent coughing and phlegm often use medications that loosen secretions and help move them out of the lungs.

-Alpha-1 Antitrypsin Augmentation Therapy.
-Some patients with alpha-1 antitrypsin deficiency are treated with weekly intravenous infusions of alpha-1 antitrypsin.
-Research finds that this therapy can't be recommended for COPD patients with alpha-1 antitrypsin deficiency, because the treatment is expensive and there is not enough evidence to show that it reduces exacerbations or improves lung function.
+Some patients with alpha-1 antitrypsin deficiency are treated with weekly or monthly intravenous infusions of alpha-1 antitrypsin.
+Research finds that this therapy can't be recommended for COPD patients without alpha-1 antitrypsin deficiency, because the treatment is expensive and there is not enough evidence to show that it reduces exacerbations or improves lung function.

 Streptococcus pneumoniae, Haemophilus influenzae, and Moraxella catarrhalis are the most common causes of pneumonia or exacerbations in people with COPD.
 The choice of antibiotic depends on the bacteria being treated and bacterial resistance to common antibiotics in the area.
 Giving preventive antibiotics to patients with frequent exacerbations is not recommended because this practice contributes to the development of bacterial resistance.

 When it comes to treating acute exacerbations of chronic bronchitis, so-called second-line antibiotics (amoxicillin, clavulanate, macrolides, second- or third-generation cephalosporins, and quinolones) appear to be more effective than, and just as safe, as first-generation antibiotics (ampicillin, doxycycline, and trimethoprim/sulfamethoxazole).

 Beta-lactam antibiotics include penicillins, cephalosporins, and some newer medications.
 They share common chemical features, and all interfere with bacterial cell walls.

 Penicillin was the first antibiotic.
 Many forms of this still-important drug are available today: